One of the biggest mistakes organizations make in their brand storytelling is too much focus on the “brand” and not enough on the “storytelling.”

 This power can be used for both good and evil.

-Stories are powerful and brand storytelling can change the way a consumer relates with you and your product or service—when it’s used correctly.
+Stories are powerful.
+Brand storytelling changes the way a consumer relates with you and your product or service—when used correctly.

 The Summit Project: A Case Study in Storytelling

-During Memorial Day weekend I had the opportunity to participate in an amazing tribute to our fallen heroes.
+During Memorial Day weekend several years ago, I had the opportunity to participate in an amazing tribute to our fallen heroes.

-The Summit Project, created by my amazing friend David Cote, is a Maine-based non-profit, which acts as a living memorial to pay tribute to the fallen service members from Maine who have died in the line of duty since September 11, 2001.
+The Summit Project is a Maine-based non-profit, which acts as a living memorial to pay tribute to the fallen service members from Maine.

 The hikes pull a varied group of people together with one united purpose: To honor those who served and, through their service, gave the greatest sacrifice.

-It’s a story developed through words and video from their family and friends—and a story that continues to live and grow through the hikers that carry and share it.
+It’s a story developed through words and video from their family and friends.
+Aa story that continues to live and grow through the hikers who carry and share it.

 For example, part of my hero’s story was told by his father through this video: